 Disaster Cash Assistance Program provides cash assistance for one month in a 12-month period to Washington families and individuals who meet income and resource rules and who are not eligible other cash programs.
 Call (877) 501-2233, (where operators have access to interpreters) or apply online at WashingtonConnection.org.

 Pandemic EBT (P-EBT) provides families with a one-time benefit for children who received free or reduced-price school meals this past school year.
 The benefit may be up to $399 for each eligible child to pay the cost of meals while schools are closed due to COVID-19.
 Using P-EBT is not subject to public charge and will not affect immigration status.
 If your family receives Basic Food and your children receive free or reduced-price school meals, you do not need to apply for P-EBT.
 You will automatically receive these benefits on your EBT card by early July.
-Other families, including those whose children attend a school where meals are free for all students, must complete a simple application via DSHS: www.WashingtonConnection.org or call (877) 501-2233.
+Other families, including those whose children attend a school where meals are free for all students, must complete a simple application via DSHS by August 31: www.WashingtonConnection.org or call (877) 501-2233.

 Stimulus Checks for most adults are $1,200 with an additional

 $500 for every qualifying child age 16 or under.
 Register here if you don’t normally file a tax return.

 Attain Housing provides eviction prevention and move-in assistance for eligible families with children who live in Kirkland, Bellevue, Redmond, Duvall, Issaquah, Bothell, Woodinville, Kenmore, Sammamish, or Carnation.